alpden550/zappit/README.md

 # API for the Zappit app

-Simple API for sevice like reddit.
+Simple API for service like Reddit.

 ## How to install